jDeBok/EECS581_Project2/documentation/project_plan.md

 The fields, briefly

-- ships: array of arrays of ships, stored in player order
+- ships: array of arrays of ships, stored in player order.
+Specific ships are not stored in any particular order.
+The general structure when accessing is: \[player]\[ship]
 - liveShips: array of integers, stored in player order. keeps track of how many live ships a player has. when it reaches 0, that player loses.
+The general structure when accessing is: \[player]
-- boards: array of arrays of **GameCells**, which contain each player's ship segments
+- boards: array of arrays of **GameCells**, which contain each player's ship segments.
+This is an array of 2D arrays, where each 2D array represents the player's board.
+The structure of accessing is: \[player]\[row]\[column].
 - currentPlayer: the current player (an integer)
 - targetPlayer: the player whose board is being attacked